Fslippe/FYS-STK4155/project3/README.md

 This Project includes 4 Folders
 - code:      All python code used in this project
-- extra:    Code and pdf for extra task
+- extra:    Code and pdf for extra task.
+See folder README for more information
 - figures:  Figures used in report and generated using the included python files
 - latex:    Report Pdf, .tex and project description